-Deploying an Application That Looks Up System Resources from JNDI During preStart
+6.5 Deploying an Application That Looks Up System Resources from JNDI During preStart

-Because preStart application lifecycle listeners are invoked during the prepare phase of an application-which occurs when an edit session is activated-JNDI lookup of system resources fails if you create a new system resource during the same edit session in which you deploy an application that uses the system resource.
-For example, if you acquire an edit lock from the Administration Console, then create a new JDBC system resource and deploy an application that uses the new JDBC system resource during the same edit session (in other words, before activating changes in the Administration Console), JNDI lookup of the JDBC system resource will fail because the preStart application lifecycle listeners were invoked before the system resource was activated.
-To look up system resources from JNDI in your preStart lifecycle listeners, Oracle recommends that you create the system resource during startup or during a separate edit session, before you deploy any applications that use the system resource.
+Because preStart application life cycle listeners are invoked during the prepare phase of an application-which occurs when an edit session is activated-JNDI lookup of system resources fails if you create a new system resource during the same edit session in which you deploy an application that uses the system resource.
+For example, if you acquire an edit lock from the Administration Console, then create a new JDBC system resource and deploy an application that uses the new JDBC system resource during the same edit session (in other words, before activating changes in the Administration Console), JNDI lookup of the JDBC system resource will fail because the preStart application life cycle listeners were invoked before the system resource was activated.
+To look up system resources from JNDI in your preStart life cycle listeners, Oracle recommends that you create the system resource during startup or during a separate edit session, before you deploy any applications that use the system resource.
 For example:

-- 1. Acquire an edit lock by clicking Lock & Edit in the Administration Console. - 2.
-Create the desired system resource.
-For information, see Create JMS system modules in Administration Console Online Help. - 3.
+- Acquire an edit lock by clicking Lock & Edit in the Administration Console. - Create the desired system resource.
+For information, see Create JMS system modules in Oracle WebLogic Server Administration Console Help. - 3.
 Complete the edit session by clicking Activate Changes in the Administration Console. - 4.
 Acquire another edit lock by clicking Lock & Edit in the Administration Console. - 5.
 Deploy the application that uses the system resource you created in step 2.
-For information on deploying applications from the Administration Console, see Deploy applications and modules in Administration Console Online Help.
+For information on deploying applications from the Administration Console, see Deploy applications and modules in Oracle WebLogic Server Administration Console Help.

-See Overview of Java EE Libraries and Optional Packages in Developing Applications with WebLogic Server for more information.
+See Overview of Java EE Libraries and Optional Packages in Developing Applications for Oracle WebLogic Server for more information.

-Targeting Deployments to Servers, Clusters, and Virtual Hosts
+6.6 Targeting Deployments to Servers, Clusters, and Virtual Hosts

-In most production environments, you typically deploy applications to one or more Managed Servers configured in a Weblogic Server domain.
+In most production environments, you typically deploy applications to one or more Managed Servers configured in a WebLogic Server domain.
 In some cases, the servers may be included as part of a WebLogic Server cluster, or a virtual host may be used for directing Web application requests.
 The term deployment target refers to any server or collection of servers to which you can deploy an application or module.

-Understanding Deployment Targets
+6.6.1 Understanding Deployment Targets

-Deployment targets are the servers or groups of servers to which you deploy an application or stand-alone module.
+Deployment targets are the servers or groups of servers to which you deploy an application or standalone module.
 During the deployment process, you select the list of targets from the available targets configured in your domain.
 You can also change the target list after you have deployed a module.